Skip to main content

 • Metadata — Additional context like model names, token counts, and error states

-Traces are built on OpenTelemetry, the industry-standard observability framework.
-Each trace has a unique trace ID and contains one or more spans organized hierarchically.
+Traces are built on OpenTelemetry.
+Each trace has a unique trace ID and contains one or more spans in a hierarchy.

 Spans